liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/12-staging-and-exportimport/01-creating-staged-models.markdown

 The `StagedModel` interface is implemented by the extension of the [StagedAuditedModel](@platform-ref@/7.0-latest/javadocs/portal-kernel/com/liferay/portal/kernel/model/StagedAuditedModel.html) interface.
 The `StagedAuditedModel` interface was chosen by Service Builder based on the columns you declared.
+You'll update this later.

-The following Staging-specific attributes/columns are defined in the Guestbook app's `service.xml` file:
+The following Staging-specific attributes/columns are currently defined in the Guestbook app's `service.xml` file:

 - `uuid` (required)
 - `groupId`